-All your sequences are stored in the FSXSERVER.PAN file for FSX, FSESERVER.PAN file for FSX-SE, or P3DSERVER.PAN for P3D.
-Importing from a Panning Sequence File (PSF) will automatically save your current sequences and backup your current PAN file into FSXSERVER_UNDO.PAN for FSX, FSESERVER_UNDO.PAN for FSX-SE, or P3DSERVER_UNDO.PAN for P3D.
-To undo the import for FSX just delete your FSXSERVER.PAN file and rename FSXSERVER_UNDO.PAN to FSXSERVER.PAN.
-Similarly for FSX-SE delete your FSESERVER.PAN file and rename FSESERVER_UNDO.PAN to FSESERVER.PAN or for P3D delete your P3DSERVER.PAN file and rename P3DSERVER_UNDO.PAN to P3DSERVER.PAN
+All your sequences are stored in P3DSERVER.PAN.
+Importing from a Panning Sequence File (PSF) will automatically save your current sequences and backup your current PAN file into P3DSERVER\UNDO.PAN.
+To undo the import just delete your P3DSERVER.PAN file and rename P3DSERVER\UNDO.PAN to P3DSERVER.PAN.
 You may notice PAN files with additional date stamps, these are copies of your PAN file automatically saved by the software to provide roll back options.